 Within seconds, data PUT into an Amazon Kinesis stream is available for analysis.
 Stream data is stored across multiple availability zones in a region for 24 hours.
 During that window, data is available to be read, re-read, backfilled, and analyzed, or moved to long-term storage (e.g. Amazon S3 or Amazon Redshift).
 The Amazon Kinesis client library enables developers to focus on creating their business applications while offloading the burden associated with load-balancing streaming data, coordinating distributed services, and fault-tolerant data processing.
 Low latency connections between Amazon EC2 and Amazon Kinesis enable you to build applications that can respond quickly to your data, whether that is a stock ticker, a social media feed, or a sensor network.
-Amazon Kinesis also integrates with other AWS services built to manage data at scale, such as Amazon DynamoDB, Amazon Redshift and Amazon S3.
+Amazon Kinesis also integrates with other AWS services built to manage data at scale, such as Amazon DynamoDB, Amazon Redshift, Amazon S3 and AWS Lambda.

 Amazon Kinesis is a managed service, which means that you don't have to manage storage options, configure complex software and file systems, or worry about scaling.
 Amazon Kinesis will automatically manage the infrastructure resources required to collect and store your data, leaving you free to focus on high-value decisions and functionality.
 Amazon Kinesis uses proven cryptographic methods to securely authenticate users and helps prevent unauthorized data access.
 You'll only pay per one million data PUTs, and for the provisioned throughput of your stream.